Fascinating Coffee Facts

 (3) Caffeine may reduce the risk of Type II diabetes

-“These results suggest that moderate consumption of both caffeinated and decaffeinated coffee may lower risk of type II diabetes in younger and middle-aged women.
+“These results suggest that moderate consumption of both caffeinated and decaffeinated coffee may lower the risk of type II diabetes in younger and middle-aged women.
 Coffee constituents other than caffeine may affect the development of type II diabetes.”

 “High coffee consumption has been associated with better glucose tolerance and a substantially lower risk of type 2 diabetes in diverse populations in Europe, the U.S., and Japan (1–3).
 However, it remains unclear what coffee components may be responsible for the apparent beneficial effect of coffee on glucose metabolism.”